Stage 2

 The raison d’être of a servant-oriented organisation is to provide service and value for customers (and people who aren’t yet customers).
 The organisation believes that if you provide value and service then you will automatically make profits.

 Many companies seek to provide good customer service, but you know that you are dealing with a true Servant company when they provide service to an exacting standard, not to a particular budget.
 If it is a luxury brand you feel pampered by their attention.
-Even if yours is a low value transaction you still feel that the attention you get is over and above what the scale of the purchase merits – as if the company sincerely values your relationship for its own sake and not just for the value of the purchase you are making.
+Even if yours is a low value transaction you still feel that you get the same attention as someone making a far larger purchase.
+It feels as if the company sincerely values your relationship for its own sake and not just for the value of the purchase you are making.

-A service oriented airlines such as Singapore Airlines is a good example of a Servant company.
-It defines itself by the quality of service provided to all passengers.
+A service-oriented airline such as Emirates is a good example of a Servant company.
+It defines itself by the quality of the service it provides to all passengers.
 They invest heavily in staff training and the customer experience without looking for an immediate return.
 They are confident that superior service will pay off in the long run.
 This is reflected in its consistent receipt of industry service awards.

 Craftsman

-A company that takes the approach of a Craftsmen is dedicated to providing a superb product.
-The organisation believes that if you build and sell the best possible product (which could be a physical product, or an App, or an innovative service) then you will automatically make profits.
+A company that takes the approach of a Craftsmen is dedicated to providing a superb product – whether that is a physical product, an app or a service.
+The organisation believes that if you build and sell a high quality product – the best that you can produce – then you will automatically make profits.

-When you come across a company with a Craftsman character, you will encounter people who are passionate about their service or product and who want you to get the most out of every feature.
-They will want their product to be a pleasure to use, and to be useful.
+When you deal with a Craftsman company you will encounter people who are passionate about their service or product and who want you to get the most out of every feature.
+They will want their product to be useful and enjoyable to use.
 Their passion for their product is almost palpable.

 Apple in the early days under Steve Jobs was an extreme example of a Craftsman company.
-Jobs empowered his engineers and developers and shared their passion to get every single little detail right, so that his products worked well and were a pleasure to use.
+Jobs empowered his engineers and developers and shared their passion to ensure that every little detail was perfect, so that his products worked well and were a pleasure to use.
 He obsessed over the feel of the keyboard as much as over making the software intuitive.
-His team’s pride in creating their products was symbolised by the fact that inside every early Mac computer (where the average consumer would never see it) was the signature of every engineer who had worked on that model.
+His team’s pride in their products was symbolised by the fact that the signature of every engineer who had worked on a particular model was engraved inside the machine.

 Dyson is another example of a Craftsman company.
-After he found that the suction from his vacuum cleaner was disappointing, James Dyson immediately made a prototype of a new type of vacuum using cardboard, drawing inspiration from the sawdust extraction fan he had seen at a local sawmill.
-He spent the next 10 years obsessively trying to get the product right, making over 5,000 prototypes before he felt that his vacuum cyclotronic cleaner was ready to be put in the hands of consumers.
+After he found that the suction from his vacuum cleaner was disappointing, engineer James Dyson immediately made a prototype of a new type of vacuum using cardboard and tape.
+He drew inspiration from the sawdust extraction fan he had seen at a local sawmill.
+He spent the next 10 years obsessively trying to get the product right, making over 5,000 prototypes before he felt that his cyclotronic vacuum cleaner was ready to be put in the hands of consumers.
+Despite the cost, he was not going to sell a product until he was satisfied that it was good enough.

 Warrior

 A company with a Warrior spirit is entirely mission focused.
-That mission might be to beat the competition and become number one in its sector, or it might be to achieve some other commercial or social goal.
-The organisation believes that success is defined in terms of that goal and that other measures (such as profitability) are just side effects.
+That mission might be to beat the competition and become number one in its sector, or the pursuit of excellence for its own sake, or it might be to achieve some other commercial or social goal.
+The organisation believes that success is defined in terms of that goal and that other measures (such as profitability) are secondary.

 Intel is a good example of a Warrior company.
 It is entirely focused on its mission to create the very best processors, and to retain its position by beating the competition through every new generation of computers.
 Their mission is never complete, because there is always the next product to develop.

 It can be quite thrilling to deal with a Warrior company.
 People don’t deal with top law firms or investment banks such as Goldman Sachs because it gives them a warm feeling.
 They do so because of their relentless professionalism, their dedication to excellence and their strong desire to win.
-It makes you feel like your company is one of the very best and deserves the best.
-It can also feel exciting to be around such a full on, high calibre organisation if you are not used to it, even if you also feel like a bit player in your own transaction.
+It makes you feel like your company deserves the best.
+It can be exciting to be around such a full on, high calibre organisation.

 A word of caution.
 Many companies have missions of one sort or another, but that does not make them all Warrior companies.
-For the true Warrior company the mission is all consuming – it is not simply a way to achieve some further objective.
+For the true Warrior company the mission is all consuming – it is not simply a way to achieve some further objective, such as a way to make higher profits.

 Aletheian Advisors